lavs72/Assessment/README.md

 ## Introduction

-This README provides detailed instructions on how to run and use the front-end application for our ERP (Enterprise Resource Planning)
+This README provides detailed instructions on how to run and use the front-end application for our ERP (Enterprise Resource Planning) system.

 ## Prerequisites